 The workplace is changing and it is more important than ever that we take advantage of a work force that are often happy to do early starts and late finishes and even weekends if it means it works around them having children.
 Flexibility really can be win-win for everyone.”

-Kiran Daurka is a Senior Employment Lawyer at Slater & Gordon in London.
+Kiran Daurka is a Senior Employment Lawyer at Slater and Gordon in London.

 For more information or assistance call freephone 0800 916 9060 or contact us online and we'll be happy to help you.

-Slater & Gordon Lawyers have offices in London, Manchester, Liverpool, Birmingham, Sheffield, Milton Keynes, Merseyside, Bristol, Cambridge, Cardiff, Edinburgh, Newcastle, Wakefield, Halifax, Derby and meeting rooms in Bramhall, Cheshire.
+Slater and Gordon Lawyers have offices in London, Manchester, Liverpool, Birmingham, Sheffield, Milton Keynes, Merseyside, Bristol, Cambridge, Cardiff, Edinburgh, Newcastle, Wakefield, Halifax, Derby and meeting rooms in Bramhall, Cheshire.